mthl/guix-artwork/website/posts/reproducibility-with-guix.md

 ```

 That\'s 84 packages, just for printing \"Hello, world!\".
 As promised,
-it includes the boostrap seed, called `bootstrap-binaries`.
+it includes the bootstrap seed, called `bootstrap-binaries`.
 It may be
 more surprising to see Perl and Python in the dependency list of what is
 a pure C program.
 The explanation is that the build process of `gcc` and
 `glibc` contains Perl and Python code.
 Considering that both Perl and